beartype/beartype/README.rst

           print('Hello, Jungle!', sep, end, file, flush)

 #.
-Call that function with valid parameters and relish as things work:
+Call that function with valid parameters and caper as things work:

    .. code-block:: python